GLOBAL MARKETS-Shares rally as Fed meeting nears, dollar firms

 "The rallies look corrective in nature.
 We don't see any new

-A report from the New York Fed that showed growth in New
+A report from the New York Fed showing growth in the New

 The dollar rose against the yen for the first time in five